gitGNU/gnu_silly/README.md

-  Instructions regarding Seattle Iteration of Libre Laptops for Youth
+#   Seattle Iteration : Libre Laptops for Youth

+## What we are doing

   We are starting with a pile of Lenovo laptops with the factory BIOS.
 Our remit: Liberate these laptops.
   We mean to make these as RyF as possible per https://www.fsf.org/resources/hw/endorsement/respects-your-freedom

+## How we are doing it

   First we examine the machines.
 Boot into a Debian Live image and run: